thatcherfreeman/thatcherfreeman.github.io/_posts/2024-12-21-lut-linear-image.md

 # Conclusion

-Let's refer back to the cover photo of this post.
 Ultimately, 1D or 3D LUTs applied to a linear image will have reduced sampling resolution as the input code value falls many stops below the LUT's `DOMAIN_MAX` value.
-When the nearest samples are farther away (in log space), the interpolation error is increased.
+When the nearest samples are farther away, the interpolation error is increased.
 This is a result of the uniform spacing of the LUT's samples, which results in more samples in stops near `DOMAIN_MAX` and fewer in the shadow stops, when we would realistically want every stop of light to have a similar quantity of samples.

 To attain this objective of making each stop of light have a similar quantity of samples, I recommend that one builds LUTs to take a log input, so that the uniform spacing of the LUT's entries will all be spaced a similar amount of stops apart.